| Tara Langdale

 Patience is a golden rule when you’re having sex with a girl who is tight.
 Whether you do so verbally or by demonstration, let her know there is no rush, and no pressure.
 Even when foreplay is done, don’t rush to enter her immediately.
-Use your fingers first, go slow, stop if necessary, and only start again when she indicates that she is ready.
+It needs to be on her terms, especially if she has a pelvic pain issue causing dyspareunia (painful sex).

 4. Loosen her whole body first with massage

 Giving her a full body massage in a space you’ve made ambient and comfortable will work wonders for loosening her up down there.
-Let her get used to your touch on other areas of her body and as they relax, other parts will follow suit!
+Let her get used to your touch on other areas of her body to relax.
+This is to reduce overall tension.

 5. Try out some toys first or dilator therapy first

 If she is nervous or naturally has a tight vagina, don’t go full-steam-ahead even when she is warmed up.
-If you’re having difficultly penetrating her, why not play with some sex toys first?
-Bearing in mind that she may have the same response to any object penetrating her, check with her first and use smaller toys.
-This may well be what she needs to get used to the idea of full sex.
-If fearful, she needs to start with dilator therapy on her own.
+If you’re having difficultly penetrating her, She may need to use vaginal dilators to help relax muscles first.
+Bearing in mind that she may have the same response to any object penetrating her, check with her first and use smaller dilators to start.
+This may well be what she needs mentally and physically to get used to the idea of full penetrative sex.
+If fearful, she needs to start with vaginal dilator therapy on her own.
 She may need to go to a pelvic floor physical therapist first.